George Martin: Early Beatles sessions (1962)

 Though charmed by the Beatles' personalities, Martin was unimpressed with the musical repertoire from their first session.
-"I didn't think the Beatles had any song of any worth—they gave me no evidence whatsoever that they could write hit material", he claimed later.
+"I didn't think the Beatles had any song of any worth—they gave me no evidence whatsoever that they could write hit material", he said later.
 He arranged for the Beatles to record Mitch Murray's "How Do You Do It" at a September session, with the Beatles now featuring Ringo Starr on drums.
 (Note: However, Martin was dissatisfied with Starr's 4 September performance and resolved to use a session drummer for their next recording session.
 On 11 September, the Beatles recorded "Love Me Do" again and "P.S.
 I Love You" for the first time with the session musician Andy White playing drums.
 Starr, instead, was asked to play tambourine and maracas, and he complied.
 Martin later praised Starr's drumming, calling him "probably… the finest rock drummer in the world today".)
 The Beatles also re-recorded "Love Me Do" and played an early version of "Please Please Me", which Martin thought was "dreary" and needed to be sped up.
 While Martin pushed for "How Do You Do It" to be released, the band and Murray protested, so he decided to have "Love Me Do" issued as the A-side of the Beatles' first single and save "How Do You Do It" for another occasion.
 (Note: "How Do You Do It" would be recorded by Gerry and the Pacemakers and produced by Martin in 1963; it topped the British charts.)

-Despite Martin's doubts about the song, "Love Me Do" steadily climbed in the British charts, peaking at number 17 in November 1962.
+Despite Martin's doubts about the song, "Love Me Do" steadily climbed in the British charts, peaking at number 17 in December 1962.
 With his doubts about the Beatles' songwriting abilities now quashed, Martin told the band they should re-record "Please Please Me" and make it their second single.
-He also suggested the Beatles record a full album, a suggestion Mark Lewisohn deems "genuinely mind-boggling", given how little exposure the Beatles had achieved so far.
+He also suggested the Beatles record a full album, a suggestion Mark Lewisohn later deemed "genuinely mind-boggling", given how little exposure the Beatles had achieved so far.
 On 26 November, the Beatles attempted "Please Please Me" a third time.
 After the recording, Martin looked over the mixing desk and said, "Gentlemen, you have just made your first number one record".